What to do when you get divorce papers through the post

 We understand that reading someone else’s perspective on what went wrong in a marriage isn’t pleasant.
 There are always two sides to everything.
 However, if you are content for the divorce to proceed then you should:

-• note in the box that asks if you intend to defend the divorce that you do NOT, but that you do not agree with the particulars of behaviour as stated.
+- note in the box that asks if you intend to defend the divorce that you do not want to defend the divorce, but that you do not agree with the particulars of behaviour as stated.

-Contesting an unreasonable behaviour petition is very seldom successful and will cost you money as you will need to pay to submit your objection.
+Contesting an unreasonable behaviour petition is very rarely successful and will cost you as you’ll need to pay to submit your objection.
 The court is NOT making a finding of fact about the behaviour listed.
 It is one person’s perspective.
-It’s worth understanding some facts about a behaviour petition
+It’s worth understanding some facts about a behaviour petition…

-• Your divorce petition and the examples of your behaviour will not be made public unless you have to go to the High/Supreme court (which almost never happens).
+- Your divorce application (previously called the divorce petition) and the examples of your behaviour will not be made public unless you have to go to the High/Supreme Court (which almost never happens).

-• The unreasonable behaviour statement does not have any bearing on your financial split.
-A different judge will read your divorce petition to the one who reads your financial proposals.
+- The unreasonable behaviour statement does not have any bearing on your financial split.
+A different judge will read your divorce application (previously called the divorce petition) to the one who reads your financial proposals.

-For more help with unreasonable behaviour, click here, or book a free 15 minutes call with one of our experts.
+For more help with unreasonable behaviour, click here, or book a free 15-minute call with one of our Divorce Specialists.

-Don’t just ignore the divorce petition.
-If the court believes you have received the papers, the divorce will continue without your Acknowledgement of Service Form.
+Don’t just ignore the divorce application (previously called the divorce petition).
+If the court believes you have received the papers, the divorce will continue without your acknowledgement of service form.
 The court may also decide to hand deliver the papers to you, and you may well be charged for this.

 3. I don’t want the divorce – what do I do now?

 Relate is a good place to start, or search for local or online therapists.
-It’s always better to try and work through raw emotions than react hastily or in anger… which could get you nowhere and leave you of pocket.
+It’s always better to try to work through raw emotions instead of reacting out of anger as it often gets people nowhere and can leave them out of pocket.

-If you are sure you want to contest the divorce (and that you have a legitimate reason to do so), submit in the acknowledgement of service form, stating you wish to defend the divorce.
-YOU MUST DO THIS WITHIN 8 DAYS of receiving the petition.
+If you’re sure you want to contest the divorce (and that you have a legitimate reason to do so), submit the acknowledgement of service form, stating you wish to defend the divorce.
+You must do this within eight days of receiving the divorce application (previously called the divorce petition).

-The court will send your ex copies of the papers saying you wish to defend the divorce.
-Once you’ve sent the papers to the court, you must fill in the form D8B and say why you wish to defend the divorce.
+The court will send your ex-partner copies of the papers saying you wish to defend the divorce.
+Once you’ve sent the papers to the court, you must fill in the Form D8B and say why you wish to defend the divorce.

-Disagreeing with your ex behaviour statement they made in the petition, or not wanting to be divorced are not normally a good enough reason to defend the case.
+Disagreeing with your ex-partner’s behaviour statement they made in the divorce application (previously called the divorce petition), or not wanting to be divorced, is not normally a good enough reason to defend the case.
 You must complete this form within 21 days and pay a fee of £245.

-You can use this guide from the government on how to fill in the AoS (Acknowledgment of Service) online.
+You can use this guide from the government on how to fill in the AoS (acknowledgement of service) online.
 Or get in touch with one of our amicable experts by booking a free 15-minute call here.

 Read More